pocotan001/react-styleguide-generator/README.md

 - `description`: Components description (optional)
 - `code`: Code example (optional).
 Not specifying this will not auto-generate an example like with the `examples` array.
 - `className`: CSS class name (optional)
 - `exampleComponent`: `ReactElement` to use to generate the examples.
-This is generally your base component you're making documenation out of. (es6 only, not required with es5 + rsg-mixin - see es5 section)
 - `examples`: Array of examples, which generates additional tabs of example components and sample code
 - `examples[].tabTitle`: Title of example tab
 - `examples[].props`: Properties to assign to the rendered example component